MarcoMerlo/compose-dx/README.md

 For instance:

 > mkdir -p core_profile
->
 > chown -R 1000:1001 core_profile
->
 > chmod ug+rwx core_profile

 A utility shortahand is (where gnu make is available)

 > make prepare

+## Quick setup

+Where make is available:

+    make tooling

+Manual tooling installation where make is not available:

+    brew install just
+	brew install direnv

-## Operating the took
+## Operating the tool

 Before running docker compose you need to setup the environment.
 The following command does it for you:

 > . ./setEnv.sh

 It sources env_default.sh, env_local.sh (user created) and env_images.hs in the shell context so that environment variables are set befor launcing docker.
-Not running the environment setup correctly will make startup fail.
+Not running the environment setup correctly will make startup and other docker-compose commands to fail.

+You can use `direnv` to automatically source all the configuration when entering the runtime folder.

 Check out the `makefile` file to see the commands you can use for different tasks or just run "make <target>"